JetBrains/guide/site/go/tutorials/bookstore_rest_api/index.md

 - JSON
 - HTTP

-All of these topics will be shown with an emphasis on how the IDE -- GoLand -- can help.
+all these topics will be shown with an emphasis on how the IDE -- GoLand -- can help.